-->

 C/2021 A1 Leonard 3x1 mosaic taken from Insight Observatory’s affiliate remote telescope AFIL-5, Veloce 200 RH f/3 in Namibia, on December 30, 2021.
 35 minutes of image data acquired by Lukas Demetz and processed by Michael Lewis.
 Image set available on Starbase for purchase.

 C/2021 A1 Leonard 3x1 mosaic taken from Insight Observatory’s affiliate remote telescope AFIL-5, Veloce 200 RH f/3 in Namibia, on December 30, 2021.
-35 minutes of image data was acquired by Lukas Demetz and processed by Michael Lewis.
+35 minutes of image data were acquired by Lukas Demetz and processed by Michael Lewis.
 The image set is available on Starbase for purchase.

 C/2021 A1 (Leonard) is an inbound long-period comet discovered by G. J. Leonard at the Mount Lemmon Observatory on 3 January 2021 when the comet was 5 astronomical units (AU) from the Sun.
-This was the first comet discovered in 2021 and it has a retrograde orbit.
+This was the first comet discovered in 2021, and it has a retrograde orbit.

 AFIL-1: AG10 CDK f/6.7 f=1665mm (left), AFIL-2: SkyRover 130 APO Pro f/7 f=910mm (upper right), and AFIL-5: Officina Stellare Veloce 200mm f/3 Astrograph (lower left).